tusharshuklaa/SAAS-Mixin-Collection/README.md

 ## Important
 All of the mixins are tried and tested hence they should serve their exact purpose.
-All the mixins are heavily documented so as to make them very easy to understand and use
+All the mixins are well documented so as to make them very easy to understand and use

-Continuous additions/improvements of mixins are happening in this repository
+Continuous additions/improvements of mixins are happening in this repository so keep a watch :)

 ## Authors